28 Different Types of Bats

 The Spotted Bat is found in the southwestern United States and Mexico.

 It is a small bat with brown or reddish-brown fur.
-The Spotted Bat is one of the few bats that echolocate while in flight.
+The Spotted Bat is among the few bats that echolocate while in flight.

 This means that it uses sound to navigate and find food.
 The Spotted Bat eats moths, roosting in trees, and they are nocturnal, so active at night.